nextcloud/documentation/developer_manual/digging_deeper/groupware/calendar_provider.rst

         }
     }

-Register the calender provider
+Register the calendar provider
 ------------------------------

 As a last step, you must register the calendar provider in your ``info.xml``.
-With all these steps done, you should be able to see the calender(s) in the calendar app and the CalDAV interface of the core.
+With all these steps done, you should be able to see the calendar(s) in the calendar app and the CalDAV interface of the core.

 .. code-block:: xml